mdefy/markdown-editor-core/README.md

 #### Package manager

-This project uses [Yarn](https://yarnpkg.com/) as package manager.
+This project uses [_Yarn_](https://yarnpkg.com/) as package manager.
 So you must use this one to install dependencies when contributing code.
-The scripts in _package.json_ still work with npm, although it is recommended to always use _yarn_ throughout the project.
+The scripts in _package.json_ still work with `npm`, although it is recommended to always use `yarn` throughout the project.

 FYI: The main reason to
-move from _npm_ to _yarn_ was, that yarn is able to execute shell scripts platform-independent in the native console.
-I.e. it also understands paths like `./path/to/script.sh` on windows and can execute it inside CMD.
+move from _npm_ to _Yarn_ was, that _Yarn_ is able to execute shell scripts platform-independent in the native console.
+I.e. it also understands paths with forward slashes like `./path/to/script.sh` on windows and can execute it inside CMD.
 My claim is to provide a platform-independent project setup and the described issue comes into effect, for example, when running the `build` script in _package.json_.

 #### Commit rules

-We use [Commitlint](https://commitlint.js.org/#/) to guarantee structured commit messages.
+We use [_Commitlint_](https://commitlint.js.org/#/) to guarantee structured commit messages.
 This means you must write commit messages that meet the rules of _Commitlint_.
-If you are not familiar with Commitlint, you can use the CLI tool [Commitizen]() by running `yarn run commit`, which assists you to write conventional messages.
+If you are not familiar with _Commitlint_, you can use the CLI tool [_Commitizen_](https://github.com/commitizen/cz-cli) by running `yarn run commit`, which assists you to write conventional messages.
 You can also install _Commitizen_ globally on your system, if you want to use the shorter cli commands `cz` or `git cz`.

 #### Coding style guidelines

 There are not many strict guidelines to keep in mind, but please adapt to the project's code style when contributing.
-There are only two things to mention here:
+Only two more things shall be mentioned here:

-1. We use [Prettier](https://prettier.io/) to ensure consistent formatting!
-Therefore, you should install a Prettier plugin for your IDE.
+1. We use [_Prettier_](https://prettier.io/) to ensure consistent formatting!
+Therefore, you should install a _Prettier_ plugin for your IDE.
 Further it is highly recommended to enable "Format on save", which is also set as the project's default for VSCode.

-   There is a pre-commit git hook for prettier, which checks the formatting of all files.
+   There is a pre-commit git hook for _Prettier_, which checks the formatting of all files.
 Occasionally it might happen that this hook fails although you have "Format on save" enabled.
 This is usually due to wrong line endings, e.g. caused by `yarn add ...` or some other file-writing script or tool.
-   In this case, run `yarn run format:write` to let prettier correct the wrong formatting.
+   In this case, run `yarn run format:write` to let _Prettier_ correct the wrong formatting and then try to commit again.
 Unfortunately, the `format:write` command cannot be set as a pre-commit hook as it is not known in general, which files need to be staged afterwards.

 2. The methods in [`markdown-editor.ts`](./lib/src/markdown-editor.ts) are grouped into 5 sections as you can see when inspecting the file.
 Please put new methods at the end of the corresponding section:
-   - **Basic Editor API**: basic actions like _"toggle bold"_
+   - **Basic Editor API**: basic actions like `toggleBold`
-   - **Extended Editor API**: extended actions like `download as file`, usually do not change the content
+   - **Extended Editor API**: extended actions like `downloadAsFile`, usually do not change the content
    - **Developer API**: methods useful for developers using this library
-   - Markdown Editor Options: methods for getting or setting `MarkdownEditorOptions`
+   - **Markdown Editor Options**: methods for getting or setting `MarkdownEditorOptions`
-   - Private methods: all private methods (all methods in previous sections should be `public` or `protected`)
+   - **Private methods**: all private methods (all methods in previous sections should be `public` or `protected`)

 ### A word on tests

+As you might have noticed, this project does not contain any tests.
+Well yes, I have noticed that, too... and I really hope to be able to add tests in the future some time.
+However, it has not been very easy to decide what to test and what not so far.
+Because it is a highly interactive application, it contains a lot of edge cases, far more than standard cases (of which most are directly visible to human's eye anyway).
+Especially the multiple-cursor mode of _CodeMirror_ increases the number of test branches tremendously.
+In addition, it is quite hard to draw a line between testing the Markdown Editor (which is the goal) and testing _CodeMirror_, which is already tested quite well.

+Those issues are clearly not an excuse to omit tests totally, but they drove me to the decision to postpone writing tests a bit as I wanted to finally come to the point, where this project is ready for release.
+However, this is why it was even more important for me to provide a detailed documentation both in code files and in this Readme.

+Finally, due to the high number of edge cases, I would like to encourage you again to contribute - either by writing issues or by explicitly fixing things in code - whenever you discover bugs or odd behavior!
+I believe, helping each other out by quickly pointing those problems is a very good and also effective way, too, in order to improve an applications quality.